 Promoting British Values at Twickenham School

-Teaching British values at our school is an important way to enable students to embrace the key values that they need to be equipped for life in modern British society. students at our school develop self-knowledge, are better able to make the right choices and make contributions to the wider school and their community by studying and promoting the British values of: democracy; the rule of law; individual liberty; mutual respect; and acceptance for those with different faiths and beliefs.
+Teaching British values at our school is an important way to enable students to embrace the key values that they need to be equipped for life in modern British society.
+Students at our school develop self-knowledge, are better able to make the right choices and make contributions to the wider school and their community by studying and promoting the British values of: Democracy; the rule of law; individual liberty; mutual respect; and acceptance for those with different faiths and beliefs.

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these five values will be reiterated this academic year.

-The Personal Development and Citizenship (PDC) curriculum
+The Personal Development Curriculum

-British Values are taught explicitly as part of the Personal Development and Citizenship curriculum.
-Topics studied include: why have rules?; a community of individuals; and shared values in school and society.
+British values are taught explicitly as part of the Personal Development and Citizenship curriculum.
+Topics studied include: Why have rules; a community of individuals; and shared values in school and society.

 The school has a student leadership council which meets fortnightly.
 There are two students from each tutor group on the leadership council, ensuring that there is a breadth of experience and opinions.
 Election of the student leadership council reflects the British electoral system and demonstrates democracy in action to our students.
-Key Stage Four students are also represented by a Head Boy, Head Girl, Deputies and a team of Senior Prefects.
+KS4 students are also represented by a Head Boy, Head Girl, Deputies and a team of Senior Prefects.
 Each prefect is linked to a department and one of the three areas of school improvement:

-1. Quality of curriculum, teaching and learning
+- Quality of curriculum, teaching and learning.

-3. Leadership at all levels
+- Leadership at all levels.